-- 1. At the end of the first year of enrolment in the propaedeutic phase of a programme, the student will receive advice on the continuation of his studies within or outside the programme in which he is enrolled.
+- 1. At the end of the first year of enrolment in the propaedeutic phase of a program, the student will receive advice on the continuation of their studies within or outside the program in which they are enrolled.
 The study advice is based on the study results in the first year of enrolment for the propaedeutic phase. - 2.
 The student may be given a positive study advice or a negative binding study advice.
 Issuing the advice may also be postponed due to personal circumstances, see article 7.2 and further. - 3.
 Study advice may be issued as long as the student has not passed the propaedeutic exam. - 4.
 A study advice is issued by the Exam Board, on behalf of and under the responsibility of the Dean of Faculty.
-The student will receive this study advice by email at the university of applied sciences email address and/or the email address of the student that is known to the university of applied sciences at that moment - 5.
-If a student terminates his enrolment in the propaedeutic phase of a programme during the academic year, on or after the 1st of February, he will still receive study advice no later than the end of the relevant year of enrolment.
-If the student has interrupted his studies for personal circumstances and has requested the Exam Board on a timely basis to take account of these reasons, the Exam Board may decide to postpone the issuance of study advice until the end of the next academic year in which the student enrols in the same programme. - 6.
-If the student un-enrols before 1 February of the current academic year, and doesn't re-enrol in the same academic year study advice will not be issued to the student.
-If he enrols for the same programme in a later academic year, his enrolment will be seen as 'first enrolment' (also see article 3.5). - 7.
-If a student commenced his studies on a regular student intake date in February, - a. the phrase 'in the first year of enrolment' in this chapter means: the period from the intake date until the end of February in the following calendar year.
-The 'second year of enrolment' means: the period from the month of February in the calendar year following the intake date until the end of February in the second calendar year following the intake date; - b. the date of un-enrol in the current academic year shall be before 1 September, in deviation from paragraph 6 of this article.
+The student will receive this study advice by email at the university of applied sciences email address and/or the email address of the student that is known to the university of applied sciences at that moment. - 5.
+If a student terminates their enrolment in the propaedeutic phase of a program during the academic year, on or after the 1st of February, they will still receive study advice no later than the end of the relevant year of enrolment.
+If the student has interrupted their studies for personal circumstances and has requested the Exam Board on a timely basis to take account of these reasons, the Exam Board may decide to postpone the issuance of study advice until the end of the next academic year in which the student enrols in the same program. - 6.
+If the student un-enrols before 1 February of the current academic year, and doesn't re-enrol in the same academic year, study advice will not be issued to the student.
+If they enrol for the same program in a later academic year, their enrolment will be seen as 'first enrolment' (also see article 3.5). - 7.
+If a student commenced their studies on a regular student intake date in February, - a. the phrase 'in the first year of enrolment' in this chapter means: the period from the intake date until the end of February in the following calendar year.
+The 'second year of enrolment' means: the period from the month of February in the calendar year following the intake date until the end of February in the second calendar year following the intake date; - b. the date of un-enrol in the current academic year shall be before 1 September, in deviation from paragraph 6 of this article. - 8.
+Regulations programs 'experiment leeruitkomsten': [description of the regulations].